-We recognize revenue when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed and determinable, and collection is reasonably assured.
 In connection with Pfizer Agreement, we recognize program fee revenue, collaboration revenue and milestone revenue.

-Program fee revenue is derived from amortized upfront payments, such as the \$30.0 million upfront payment from Pfizer received in December 2007, and license fees, such as the \$3.0 million option exercise fee paid by King to us in each of May 2008 and December 2008 upon the exercise of its option to license a third and fourth opioid analysesic product candidate under the Pfizer Agreement.
+Program fee revenue is derived from amortized upfront payments, such as the \$30.0 million upfront payment from Pfizer received in December 2007, and license fees, such as the \$3.0 million option exercise fee paid by Pfizer's King subsidiary to us in each of May 2008 and December 2008 upon the exercise of its option to license a third and fourth opioid analgesic product candidate under the Pfizer Agreement.
 We have assigned an equal portion of Pfizer's \$30.0 million upfront payment to each of three product candidates identified in the Pfizer Agreement and recognize the upfront payment as program fee revenue ratably over our estimate of the development period for each identified product candidate.
-We recognized \$0.5, \$1.1 million, \$3.1 million and \$21.9 million of this program fee revenue in 2011, 2010, 2009 and 2008, respectively.
+We recognized \$0, \$0.5, \$1.1 million, \$3.1 million and \$21.9 million of this program fee revenue in 2012, 2011, 2010, 2009 and 2008, respectively.
+We do not expect any further program fee revenue from Pfizer.

 Collaboration revenue is derived from reimbursement of development expenses, which are invoiced quarterly in arrears, and are recognized when costs are incurred pursuant to the Pfizer Agreement.
 The ongoing research and development services being provided to Pfizer under the collaboration are priced at fair value based upon the reimbursement of expenses incurred pursuant to the collaboration with Pfizer.
-We recognized \$0, \$2.2 million, \$0.8 million and \$11.5 million of collaboration revenue in 2011, 2010, 2009 and 2008, respectively.
+We recognized \$0, \$0, \$2.2 million, \$0.8 million and \$11.5 million of collaboration revenue in 2012, 2011, 2010, 2009 and 2008, respectively.
+We do not expect any further collaboration revenue from Pfizer.

 Milestone revenue is contingent upon the achievement of certain pre-defined events in the development of Oxecta Tablets and other product candidates licensed to Pfizer under the Pfizer Agreement.
 Milestone payments from Pfizer are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process related to that milestone.
 Milestone payments are triggered either by the results of our research and development efforts or by events external to us, such as regulatory approval to market a product.
 As such, the milestones are substantially at risk at the inception of the Pfizer Agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
 In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone payment.
 Each milestone payment is non-refundable and non-creditable when made.
 In June 2008, Pfizer paid us a \$5.0 million milestone payment for successfully achieving the primary endpoints in our pivotal Phase III study, AP-ADF-105 for Aversion oxycodone HCl with Niacin Tablets.
 In June 2011, Pfizer paid us a \$20.0 million milestone fee relating to the receipt of FDA approval of the NDA for Oxecta.
+Under the Pfizer Agreement, we remain eligible to receive milestone payments for the achievement of certain net sales level of Oxecta and a regulatory milestone for the approval of Oxecta in another territory.
+There can be no assurance, however, that Pfizer will achieve these milestones.